 \section{Introduction}

-Large language models (LLMs) have achieved remarkable progress in understanding and generating human-like text, triggering growing interest in the LLMs' theory of minds~\cite{kosinski2023evaluating, jamali2023unveiling, bubeck2023sparks} and decision-making abilities~\cite{lyu2023faithful, prasad2023adapt}.
+Large language models (LLMs) have achieved remarkable progress in understanding and generating human-like text, triggering growing interest in the LLMs' theory of minds~\cite{kosinski2023evaluating, jamali2023unveiling, bubeck2023sparks} and decision-making abilities~\cite{lyu2023faithful, prasad2023adapt, jiang2024multi, jiang2024multiagentvqaexploringmultiagent, xie2024wildfiregpt}.
 However, there is ongoing debate about whether LLMs possess genuine reasoning capabilities, as evidence suggests that the performance of LLMs on reasoning tasks is correlated with how much the input's semantic content supports a correct logical inference \cite{dasgupta2022language, li2023deceiving}.
 Should valid reasoning be applied, such a correlation would not exist, since a genuine reasoner should be able to derive the correct inference regardless of the context.

-In this paper, we formalize this observation and say that an LLM is subject to \textbf{token bias} in a reasoning task if systematic changes to some or all tokens in the task descriptions - while keeping the underlying logic intact - allow us to predict the direction of the shift in the model's output.
-A strong token bias suggests that the model is relying on superficial patterns in the input rather than truly understanding the underlying reasoning task.
-This could lead to brittle performance that fails to generalize well to novel examples and phrasings encountered in the wild that differ from the spurious patterns that the model has learned from the training data.
+In this paper, we formalize this observation and say that an LLM is subject to \textbf{token bias} in a reasoning task if systematic changes to some or all tokens in the task descriptions - while keeping the underlying logic intact - allow us to predict the direction of the shift in the model's output. \textbf{A strong token bias suggests that the model is relying on superficial patterns in the input rather than truly understanding the underlying reasoning task.} This could lead to brittle performance that fails to generalize well to novel examples and phrasings encountered in the wild, which could differ from the spurious patterns the model may have overfitted to during training.